DalyaKablawi/vibe-city/README.md

 # VIBE CITY

 ## WELCOME TO VIBE CITY.
-THE VIBE-STATE AREA WELCOMES YOU
+THE VIBE-STATE AREA WELCOMES YOU.

 ### Project Title